Now Taking Applications for Sponsor-a-Hive 2021

-Sponsor-A-Hive places native bee houses and honeybee hives across the U.S. to empower underserved communities to grow food, bolster local ecology, and protect vital keystone species.
+Sponsor-A-Hive places native bee houses and honey bee hives across the U.S. and Canada to empower underserved communities to grow food, bolster local ecology, and protect vital keystone species.
 Each year, we provide bee homes, ongoing support, and educational materials to schools, gardens, and other community groups to help foster local native bee resilience.

 Currently, 1 in 4 of North America’s 4000 bee species is at risk of extinction.
-To help protect and boost native bee populations, we are awarding up to 200 native bee homes across the United States, thanks in part to our generous program supporters Texas Roadhouse, Zarbee’s Naturals, Scout & Cellar, Salomon Family Foundation, Manitou Foundation, Con Edison, and The New York Community Trust.
+To help protect and boost native bee populations, we are awarding up to 300 native bee homes across the United States, thanks to our generous program supporter Garnier.

 Sponsor-a-Hive serves nonprofits, schools, and other organizations that share in our mission to bolster bee populations, healthy habitats, food security, and community resilience.
 Eligible candidates for a Sponsor-a-Hive Native Bee House awards fit the following criteria:

 - Located in The United States and Canada

 - Demonstrates the ability to serve as an educational resource

 - Demonstrates proximity to green space with ample bee forage (flowers, flowering trees, etc.) that supports food growth, education, or ecological conservation